On the tails of log-concave density estimators: Introduction

 over all concave functions $\psi : \R \to [-\infty,\infty)$ such that $\int e^{\psi(x)} \, \d x = 1$.
 Denoting the order statistics of $X_1,\ldots,X_n$ with $X_{(1)} < \cdots < X_{(n)}$, this estimator $\phinhat$ is piecewise linear on $[X_{(1)}, X_{(n)}]$ with changes of slope only at observations, and $\phinhat = -\infty$ outside of $[X_{(1)}, X_{(n)}]$.

 Concerning consistency of $\phinhat$, let $\{x \in \R : 0 < F(x) < 1\} =: (a_o,b_o)$ with $-\infty \le a_o < b_o \le \infty$.
 It was shown by \cite{Duembgen_Rufibach_2009} that for any fixed interval $[a,b] \subset (a_o,b_o)$, the supremum of $|\phinhat - \varphi|$ over $[a,b]$ is of order $\Op(\rho_n^{1/3})$, where $\rho_n := \log(n)/n$.
 If $\varphi$ is H\"older-continuous on a neighborhood of $[a,b]$ with exponent $\beta \in (1,2]$, this rate improves to $\Op(\rho_n^{\beta/(2\beta+1)})$.
 Uniform consistency of $\phinhat$ on arbitrary compact subintervals of $(a_o,b_o)$ implies that $\int \bigl| \fnhat(x) - f(x) \bigr| \, \d x \top 0$.
-(Throughout this note, asymptotic statements refer to $n \to \infty$.)
+(Throughout this paper, asymptotic statements refer to $n \to \infty$.)
 Pointwise limiting distributions at a single point $x_o \in (a_o,b_o)$ have been derived by \cite{Balabdaoui_etal_2009}, assuming that $\varphi$ is twice continuously differentiable in a neighborhood of $x_o$. \cite{Kim_Samworth_2016} showed that the expected squared Hellinger distance between $\fnhat$ and $f$ is of order $O(n^{-4/5})$.
 Numerous further results about $\phinhat$ and $\fnhat$ have been derived thereafter, including multivariate settings, see the review of \cite{Samworth_2018}.
 In the present univariate setting, fast algorithms for the computation of $\phinhat$ and related objects are provided by \cite{Duembgen_Rufibach_2011} and \cite{Duembgen_etal_2021}.
 Experiments with simulated data show that even in the tail regions, that is, close to $a_o$ and $b_o$, the estimator $\phinhat$ is surprisingly accurate.
 In view of this empirical finding, \cite{Mueller_Rufibach_2009} developed new estimators for extreme value analysis with excellent empirical performance.
 However, the currently available theory about the asymptotic properties of $\phinhat$ does not explain its good performance in the tail regions.
-The present note provides a first step into that direction by proving several results about $\phinhat(x)$ and the right-sided derivative $\phinhat'(x+)$ for $x$ close to $b_o$.
-By symmetry, these findings carry over to results in the left tail region.